ezsystems/commerce-documentation/docs/guide/search/search_features/search_indexing/indexing_file_content.md

 ## Extending file content indexer

-In order to extend the indexer for files you have to extend the `DatatypesBundle/FieldType/BinaryFile/SearchField.php` service.
+In order to extend the indexer for files you have to extend the `Ibexa\Platform\Commerce\FieldTypes\FieldType\BinaryFile\SearchField` service.

 The main method that returns the data to be indexed is `getIndexData(Field $field, FieldDefinition $fieldDefinition)`.